Lane County Public Health urges Oakridge residents to find relief from hazardous air - NewsBreak

 EUGENE, Ore. — Oregon's Secretary of State, Shemia Fagan, has been touring all over the state to hear from local elections officials.
 The goal is to listen to any concerns and make sure everything is running smoothly for staff before election day on November 8th.
 Fagan visited the Lane...

-EUGENE, Ore. — After a whole summer of rehab work on the Shelton McMurphey Johnson House in Eugene, the scaffolding is finally coming down.
+After a whole summer of rehab work on the Shelton McMurphey Johnson House in Eugene, the scaffolding is finally coming down.
 The 7,000 square foot house has been restored to bring in more visitors.
 But still preserve the Victorian era look to honor the house's history.
+Executive Director, Leah Murray,...

 Woman dead in vehicle vs pedestrian crash on Hwy 20